suuuehgi/letterix/README.md

 # Complete address of the sender, default: Everything but the frist line of SENDER
 # % FROMADDRESS

+# Optional content for the LaTeX preamble.
+# % PREAMBLE

 # The opening phrase
 % OPENING